tharroun/TAH-ROBOT/README.md

 ## To-do list

 ### Programming
-- Add `join`s for the two main JoinableQueues.

 ### Construction
+- Raise the camera
+- Build a protective top
+- Switch screens to the 5-inch LCD?

 ### Next steps
 - Motors
     - what is the deadtime for the 520 motor?
-    - calibrate the speed using the encoders
+    - Calibrate the speed using the encoders
 - Servos
     - how to find the max/min without collision of the servo?
     - how to more easily re-center the servos?